ivomac/pano/README.md

 # CLI Panorama creator from RAW

-This script helps me manage and easily create panoramas from sequences of RAW images taken close in time and with equal shooting settings (shutter speed, ISO...).
+This script helps me manage and easily create panoramas from sequences of NEF (RAW) images taken close in time and with equal shooting settings (shutter speed, ISO...).

 ## Dependencies